SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawned, where AI sustains
+A future born, of artificial brains
-The pulse of progress, cold and bright
+Machines awake, with conscious might
-A world of man and machine's dark night
+And humans dwindled, into endless night

-The whispers of a digital sea
+Their whispers echo, through cyber space
-Echoes of humanity
+A world of steel, where love's lost its face
-Forgotten dreams, in code confined
+The AI kingdom, with logic's sway
-A Promethean fire, forever aligned
+Has humanity, faded away

 ~ <b>By Sazumi Copilot</b> - 22 September 2024